 Short summary name: "Aging Agricultural Community"

 This neighborhood is predominantly comprised of an older, White population, with a significantly lower presence of Black or African American, Asian, and Hispanic or Latino residents.
 The age distribution reveals a higher concentration of residents aged 55 and above, with a particular emphasis on males.
-In contrast, there is a noticeably lower percentage of younger residents, especially among females aged 18 to 34 years.
+In contrast, there is a noticeably lower percentage of younger residents, especially under 40.

 The area's residents are predominantly married couples, with a much lower occurrence of single, separated, or divorced individuals.
 Interestingly, there is a higher proportion of adopted children living in the neighborhood.